andrewdalpino/ProtHash/README.md

 - **Structurally-relevant**: Structurally similar proteins will show up nearby in the embedding space enabling downstream tasks such as clustering, classification, and locality-sensitive hashing based on atomic structure.

-- **Compatible with ESMC**: ProtHash can output embeddings in its native or ESMC teacher's dimensionality - allowing it to serve as both a faster drop-in replacement for ESMC embeddings and a more efficient compressed representation.
+- **Compatible with ESMC**: ProtHash can output embeddings in its native or ESMC teacher's dimensionality - allowing it to serve as either a faster drop-in approximation to ESMC embeddings or a more efficient compressed representation.

-- **Quantization-ready**: With quantization-aware post-training, ProtHash allows you to quantize the weights of the model without losing similarity to the teacher's embedding space.
+- **Quantization-ready**: With quantization-aware post-training, ProtHash allows you to quantize the weights of the model while maintaining similarity to the teacher's embedding space.

 ## Pretrained Models